MachineFabric Documentation

 Orchestration

-MachineFabric's job is to orchestrate plugins into workflows.
+MachineFabric’s job is to orchestrate cartridges into workflows.
 Given an objective, it finds a path through available capabilities to achieve it.

 Automatic Chaining

-When you request an operation, MachineFabric may need multiple plugins.
+When you request an operation, MachineFabric may need multiple cartridges.
 It builds a directed acyclic graph (DAG) of capabilities:

 Request: "Generate searchable embeddings from this PDF"